Chapter 18 : A Woman Left Lonely

 “MARIANNE!”
-Valentine Courtenay shrieked from across the room, immediately breaking the tension, and Marianne’s stony expression cracked with a satisfied smile.
-The copper haired veela latched onto her childhood friend with excitement and started to admire her expensive black robes as the rest of the guests in the room eyed them curiously.
+Valentine shrieked from across the room - immediately breaking the tension - and Marianne’s stony expression cracked with a satisfied smile.
+The copper haired veela latched onto her childhood friend with excitement and started to admire her expensive black robes.

 “You have to let me borrow these,” Valentine grinned before pulling the Ravenclaw into a large hug.

-“Please,” Marianne smirked softly after giving her two kisses on her cheek, “we both know you never wear black.”
+“Please,” Marianne smirked softly after giving her two kisses on the cheek, “we both know you never wear black.”

-“And besides,” Lotte de Graaf muttered as she appeared over Valentine’s shoulder, “you’re much too tall for Marianne’s clothes.
+“And besides,” Lotte muttered as she appeared over Valentine’s shoulder, “you’re much too tall for Marianne’s clothes.
 And the top would barely fit -”